hhu-bsinfo/observatory/java/README.md

 # Observatory Java implementation

 This is the Java implementation of Observatory.
-The benchmark itself is written in Java 8, but implementations can use newer versions of Java.
+The connection itself is written in Java 8, but implementations can use newer versions of Java.
 It uses Gradle as build system.

 ## Build instructions